 It can be used for oil pulling, which is an Ayurvedic practice that works to detoxify the mouth, remove plaque and bacteria, and freshen breath.
 Swish one tablespoon of coconut oil in your mouth for 10–2o minutes, and then dump the oil into the trash.

 Coconut oil has antimicrobial properties, making it an excellent ingredient in DIY natural remedy recipes that are used to fight infections and boost immunity.
 Some recipes that can be made with coconut oil are:

 Coconut oil works as a natural dust preventer, laundry detergent, furniture polish and homemade hand soap.
 It kills bacteria and fungus that may be growing in your house, and it keeps surfaces looking shiny too.

-- MCFAs are easier to digest, are quickly used for energy, help to boost cognitive health, work to improve HDL cholesterol levels and more.
+- MCFAs are easier to digest quickly used for energy, help boost cognitive health, work to improve HDL cholesterol levels and more.

-- You can use coconut oil in so many ways — from your cooking and baking, to adding it to smoothies and coffee, using it as an ingredient in DIY natural remedy recipes, and using it for oil pulling.
+- You can use coconut oil in so many ways — from cooking and baking to adding it to smoothies and coffee, using it as an ingredient in DIY natural remedy recipes, and using it for oil pulling.

-- Remember to always opt for a pure, unrefined organic version to get the best coconut oil benefits.
+- Remember to always opt for a pure, unrefined organic products.